cschladetsch/Gather/Readme.md

 # Gather
 *Gather* is a generic resource-management system for accessing data from the cloud via an intermediate service.
-It Relies on [Flow](https://github.com/cschladetsch/Flow) and [Pyro](https://github.com/cschladetsch/Pyro) external libraries.
+It Relies on [Flow](https://github.com/cschladetsch/Flow) external libraries.

 # Gather - Distributed Resource Management